malramsay64/phd-thesis/02_Methods/Machine_Learning.md

 The algorithms used for the machine learning leverage the scikit-learn package [@Pedregosa2012] utilising the well designed interface. [@Buitinck2013]

-### Supervised Learning Algorithms

-The K-Nearest Neighbours algorithm @Goldberger2005 is used for the supervised classification of particles.
-This was chosen based on performance, both in the task of classification but also the speed with which classification took place.
-The K-Nearest Neighbours algorithm has a single parameter being the value of $K$, the number of neighbours from which a consensus is formed.
-Testing a range of values with cross validation found that a value of 5 produced the best performing algorithm.

-To get the best performance from the algorithm kd-trees [@Bentley1975] are used for the neighbour search an algorithm which finds use in molecular dynamics simulations [@Howard2016]

 ### Measuring Success